Applied AI

 Data design and privacy

-• Version data schemas and onboarding pipelines to prevent schema drift from breaking RCA logic or survey generation.
+• Version data schemas and onboarding pipelines to prevent drift from breaking RCA logic or survey generation.

 Agent design and governance